The pH test is commonly used to help identify the cause of various symptoms, including:

 There are other medications that may affect the test results.
 Talk to your doctor about all medications you are taking before undergoing the procedure.

 Do not discontinue any medication without first consulting with your primary or referring doctor.
-If proton pump inhibitors need to be discontinued, you will take a week off these medications before doing the test.
+If proton pump inhibitors need to be discontinued, you may need to take a week off these medications before doing the test.

 What Should I Do During the Esophageal pH Test?